mainakmishra/equinox/README.md

 ./startup.sh
 ```

-The script installs backend/frontend dependencies and starts both servers (backend on 8000, frontend on 5173).
+The script handles dependency installation automatically.
+On first run, it sets up a Python virtual environment and installs Node modules.
+On subsequent runs, it detects existing environment files and skips installation for faster startup.
+Both servers will start (backend on 8000, frontend on 5173).
 Press Ctrl+C to stop.

 ### Manual setup (optional)